jorditorresBCN/supercomputing-for-ai-book/12_distributed.md

+---
+layout: default
+title: 12.
+Distributed Training
+nav_order: 12
+has_children: false
+---

-# Parallelizing Model Training with Distributed Data Parallel
+# 12. Parallelizing Model Training with Distributed Data Parallel

+1. TOC
+{:toc}

 This chapter assumes that the reader has already studied and worked through Chapter 11, where training efficiency was analyzed and optimized on a single GPU.
 Concepts such as batch size tuning, DataLoader performance, mixed precision, and balanced pipelines are taken as established knowledge.